timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

     CREATE TEMPORARY TABLE cpu_temp AS SELECT * FROM cpu WITH NO DATA;
     ```
 1. Insert your data into the backfill table.
 1. Call the supplied backfill function.
-This function:
-      * Halts the compression policy
-      * Identifies the chunks where the backfilled data belongs
-      * Decompresses the chunks
-      * Inserts data from the temporary table into the hypertable
-      * Re-enables the compression policy
     ```sql
     CALL decompress_backfill(staging_table=>'cpu_temp', destination_hypertable=>'cpu');
     ```